GlobalSport/state-decorator/README.md

 # Unit testing

 - The state decorator provides a testing framework for stores.
 - The base principle is that a mock store is immutable.
-A new store is created if internal state is changed.
+A new store is created is setting state/props.
 It allows to share mock store across tests.
-- On each test, reuse/setup store (state/props) or store action and:
+- On each test, reuse/setup store or store action and:
   - call the action and test state, side effect calls,...
+  - calls have no effects on mock store
   - test prop changes

 ## Getting started